High-frequency vibrating screens: Post-treatment systems

 High frequency vibrating screens are widely used in many industrial process, thus there will be high quantity of waste product released into the environment.
 It is important that these waste streams are treated, since the untreated waste will cause damage to the environment over a sustained period of time.

 An established post-treatment system is classification processing.
 In this system, the waste streams are separated into different types of waste materials.
 The types of waste materials are classified into recyclable materials, hazardous materials, organic materials, inorganic materials.
 Generally, waste materials are separated using mechanical separation and manual separation.
 Mechanical separations are used for separating metals and other materials that may be harmful to the environment, and also to prepare the waste stream for manual separations.
 Manual separation have two types of sorting which are positive sorting and negative sorting.
 Positive sorting collects reusable waste such as recyclable and organic materials while negative sorting collects unusable waste such as hazardous and inorganic materials.
 After this separation process, the recyclable materials are transferred for reuse.
 The organic wastes are often treated using chemical processes (e.g. combustion, pyrolysis etc.) or biological treatment (microbial decomposition).
-The products obtained from these waste organic materials are in the form of Refuse-Derived Fuel.
+The products obtained from these waste organic materials are in the form of refuse-derived fuel (RDF).
 RDF can be used in many ways to generate electricity or even used along with traditional sources of fuel in coal power plants.
 The rest of the hazardous and unwanted inorganic wastes are transferred to landfill to be disposed.
 These post-treatment processes are crucial to sustain the environment.

 New development

 Screen improvements

 The research on high frequency screens has led to new developments in the field which enhance the operation and performance of the equipment.
 These new developments include the stacking of up to 5 individual screen decks placed on top of the other and operating in parallel.
 A divider system splits the feed slurry to each Stack Sizer screen, then to each screen deck on the machine.
 Each screen deck has an undersize and oversize collection pan which will respectively go into their common outlet.
 The stacking of the machines thus allows more production while using less space.
-Another new development is the fabrication of Polyweb urethane screen surfaces that have openings as fine as 45 μm and open areas from 35% - 45%.
+Another new development is the fabrication of Polyweb urethane screen surfaces that have openings as fine as 45 μm and open areas from 35% – 45%.
 This leads to the screen being able to separate finer particles.
 The screens can be used for both wet and dry applications and urethane formulation is still an ongoing process.
 Thus, research and development is still being invested in high frequency screening equipment to improve the overall separation efficiency and also to lower costs.